-Pollution prevention
+Pollution prevention and waste minimization

 Source reduction efforts at ORNL include increasing the use of acceptable nontoxic or less-toxic alternative chemicals and processes while minimizing the acquisition of hazardous chemicals and materials via material substitution, operational assessments, and inventory management.
-In cases where the complete elimination of a particular hazardous material is not possible, a combination of actions is pursued, including controls to limit use, procurement alternatives, and recycling processes to mitigate the environmental impact.
-Sustainability is integrated across ORNL by procuring and using sustainable products with biobased and recycled content, including by using biobased foam handwash that is dispensed in limited amounts, using biobased and recycled-content paper towels in dispensers that limit single-use amounts, and upgrading aging transformers with new models that use biobased and biodegradable oils instead of mineral oils.
+In cases where the complete elimination of a particular hazardous material is not possible, a combination of actions is pursued, including implementing controls to limit use, procuring alternative materials, and using recycling processes to mitigate the environmental impact.
+These efforts comply with state and federal regulatory requirements.
+Efficient waste minimization is integrated across ORNL by procuring and using sustainable products.